Neo ATLAS 1469

 It all sounds really rather good if you’re into this type of thing.
 And do you know what? it really isn’t too bad.
 The game is best controlled with the touch screen rather than opting for physical controls.
 Zooming in to find discoveries and navigating around the map just feels much smoother and far more intuitive than using the analogue sticks.
 Cycling through countless sections of dialogue by tapping your finger is also less annoying than the constant click you would have to make with the buttons because believe me there is an awful lot of needless dialogue.

 The feeling of discovery in opening up areas of the map is genuinely a great hook, yet the gameplay loop gets tiresome, mainly due to the slow progress, which in turn is due to the incessant talking the characters do.
 Graphically, it’s functional, Neither pretty or offensive.
-Music on the other hand is possibly the worst I have ever heard in a game, allow me to explain.
+Music, on the other hand, is possibly the worst I have ever heard in a game, allow me to explain.

 Back in 1985 many of us who were in school had to watch, on occasion, TV programs specifically made for schools.
 Now this BBC 2 schools shite, which was allegedly in some way educational, was made on a budget which I can only assume was akin to the budget for Susan Boyle’s cosmetics purchases.
 Music in these programs had no budget, it was clearly based upon, find the nearest spastic with a Casio keyboard and allow them to randomly hit the keys until their batteries run out, or until the sunshine variety coach comes back to pick them up.
-This is the best way in which I can describe the quality of soundtrack this game offers.
+This is the best way in which I can describe the quality of the soundtrack this game offers.
 Whilst I’m mentioning the crappy bits, the tutorial is over an hour long.

 Regardless of the negatives, Neo Atlas is a great game to play in short 20 minute blasts and almost the perfect game for a long drawn-out shit.
 You obviously have to like this style of game and mute the music, at its current price of £38 however its simply not worth it, I’d say wait for it to drop into a sale and give it a go.